wurmlab/SBC361-programming-in-R/practical.md

 ## Introduction

 This practical is aimed at teaching basic programming in R. The stuff presented here will hopefully be helpful for handling and formatting data.
-It's also a general (though very simple) introduction to programming, as stuff we will be learning about exists, in one way or another, in most other programming languages.
+It's also a general (though very simple) introduction to programming: the stuff we will be learning about exists, in one way or another, in most other programming languages.

 ## Regular Expressions
 Regular expressions are used to search for a specific pattern in a string.
 To understand them, we will take an example the actual in our data file are incorrect, or inconsistent.
 Run the following line of code to import the collections data frame: